 We adopted our Equity Incentive Plan, which was most recently approved by our stockholders on May 14, 2015, to provide incentive compensation to attract and retain qualified directors, officers, advisers, consultants and other personnel, including PRCM Advisers, its affiliates and employees of PRCM Advisers and its affiliates.
 Our Equity Incentive Plan is administered by our Compensation Committee and permits grants of restricted common stock, phantom shares, dividend equivalent rights and other equity awards.
 Our Compensation Committee is authorized to issue up to 6,500,000 shares of our common stock pursuant to our Equity Incentive Plan.
-As of December 31, 2017, 3,108,534 shares of our common stock remained available for future issuance pursuant to our Equity Incentive Plan.
+As of December 31, 2018, 2,125,725 shares of our common stock remained available for future issuance pursuant to our Equity Incentive Plan.

-The following table summarizes each equity award granted to our named executive officers pursuant to our Equity Incentive Plan during the fiscal year ended December 31, 2017:
+The following table summarizes each equity award granted to our named executive officers pursuant to our Equity Incentive Plan during the fiscal year ended December 31, 2018.
+As described above under the section titled "Equity Compensation," the 2018 Restricted Stock Awards were granted to our named executive officers in recognition of our overall development and the financial performance of the business during the fiscal year ended December 31, 2017.